Back to Workflows Guides

 Filters for Issues

-Filtering issues allows testers and developers to sort by priority, severity, issue type, status, assignment, success criteria, and pages.
+Filters let Testers and Developers sort by priority, severity, type, status, assignment, success criteria, or page.

 A manual issue is reported and marked as pending so the team can review.